gigacache/mission-impossible/README.md

 ## Commands

-Get All Missions In Project
+Get missions in project by environment
 ```
- ./mi get::missions
+ ./mi get::missions <environment optional, default all>
 ```
 Get missions triggered by this mission
 ```